On the Morrison-Kawamata dream space and its applications: Applications of MKD fiber spaces

 By Theorem \ref{thm: 3 equivalences} (2), if $X \dashrightarrow Z/T$ is the conical model of $\mathcal{D}$ over $T$, then for each $t \in T_0$, the induced map $X_t \dashrightarrow Z_t$ is the canonical model of $\mathcal{D}_t$.
-Since $\Eff(X/T) \simeq \Eff(X_t)$ by Theorem \ref{thm: 3 equivalences} (4), the local factoriality of canonical models for $\Eff(X_t)$ follows from that for $\Eff(X/T)$.
+Since $\Eff(X/T) \simeq \Eff(X_t)$ by Theorem \ref{thm: 3 equivalences} (4), the local factoriality of canonical models for $\bS$ follows from that for $\Eff(X/T)$.
 This establishes (4). \end{proof}

-\begin{remark} Theorem \ref{thm: fiber MKD} shows that for a fiber space $X/T$, if the geometrically generic fiber is an MKD space, then the fibers over a Zariski open subset of $T$ are almost MKD spaces under certain cohomology conditions.
-Here, ``almost" means that, instead of every effective divisor admitting a good minimal model (see Definition \ref{def: MKD spaces} (2)), we only know that for each effective divisor there exists a numerically equivalent divisor that admits a good minimal model (see Theorem \ref{thm: fiber MKD} (2)). \end{remark}
+\begin{remark} Theorem~\ref{thm: fiber MKD} shows that, for a fiber space $X/T$, if the geometric generic fiber is an MKD space, then the fibers over a Zariski open subset of $T$ are almost MKD spaces under certain cohomological conditions.
+Here, ``almost'' means that, instead of knowing that every effective divisor admits a good minimal model (see Definition~\ref{def: MKD spaces}~(2)), we only know that, for each effective divisor, there exists a numerically equivalent divisor that admits a good minimal model (see Theorem~\ref{thm: fiber MKD}~(2)).
+In particular, in (4), we state local factoriality of canonical models for $\bS\subset \operatorname{CDiv}(X_t)$ rather than for $\Eff(X_t)$. \end{remark}